 How to Teach English in Thailand: The Ultimate GuideBy Camille Turner

-With its exciting culture, friendly people, diverse scenery, and high demand for teachers, Thailand (which made #2 on our list of “Best Places to Teach Abroad in 2020“) is a great place to TEFL.
-This guide will cover everything you need to know about how to teach English in Thailand, such as the typical teaching requirements, salary, and cost of living.
+With its exciting culture, friendly people, diverse scenery, and high demand for teachers, Thailand is a great place to TEFL.
+This guide will cover everything you need to know about how to teach English in Thailand in a physical classroom or online, such as the typical teaching requirements, salary, and cost of living.
 You’ll also discover what it’s like to teach English in Thailand from the perspective of other teachers who have taught there.
 Finally, you’ll learn what steps to take if you want to find that perfect job abroad in Thailand!

 Why should you teach English in Thailand?